boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    benefit of embedding the S-NSSAI in the IPv6 address is providing a very easy way of identifying the packet as belonging to given S-NSSAI at any place in the transport domain.
-This might be used, for example, to slectivelky enable per S-NSSAI monitoring, or any other per S-NSSAI handling, if required.
+This might be used, for example, to selectively enable per S-NSSAI monitoring, or any other per S-NSSAI handling, if required.

 ~~~ aasvg